fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 _That is, it is not entirely obvious why banks would switch to FIDO based solutions_.
-However, there is one big difference between banking and payments: internal systems may be pretty bank-specific, while payments targeting external entities like merchants make proprietary systems much less attractive.
+However, there is one big difference between banking and payments: banking systems may be pretty bank-specific, while payments targeting external entities like merchants make proprietary systems much less attractive.
 To reach massive adoption of such systems is essentially only possible for giants like PayPal, Amazon, and AliPay.